vanesarobledo/LaTeX-Citation-Manager/README.md

 ```

 This will automatically create `references.bib` in the same directory as the `.exe`.

+To try the experimental web scraping feature, change the flag to "-w" instead.
+Note that not all data will be retrieved.

 ## Importing Citations
 1. To import website citations, create a text-based file with all of the website URLs, separated by line, and place them in the same directory as the `.exe`, or copy its path.
 2. Select '0' in the main console interface, and then type the name of the file or its path.